insight-centre/saffron/FORMATS.md

 #### 5. Taxonomy Extraction
-* `taxonomy`:  An element which contains the following properties to set up:

-##### 5.1   Taxonomy extraction with Pairwise Scoring model training
 The phase of supervised taxonomy extraction - ***Command Line Interface Only***

+* `taxonomy`:  Taxonomy extraction with Pairwise Scoring model training.
+It contains the following properties to set up:
     * `negSampling`: The number of negative samples to generate when training.
 The default number is set to 5.0 negative samples - ***Command Line Interface Only*** *only used for training the Pairwise Scoring model*
     * `features` : The features to use, each of them can be set to "false" or "true" (see example below).
 The default is set to false - ***Command Line Interface Only***

     Example: